 This is one of the smaller Aulonocara species.
 Aulonocara ethelwynnae occurs at greater depths than normal for an Aulonocara species.
 Adult males forming a territory are only found below 15 meters depth.

 The male has a yellow glow over the flanks.
 The dorsal, anal and caudal fin glow blue under the right lighting.
 The females are a somewhat dull brown/grey as with all Aulonocara.

 Both males and females have egg spots on their anal fins.
 Males usually have more eggspots and they are a brighter yellow.

 Its distribution area is on the west coast of Lake Malawi and extends from Ngara to Chilumba.
 There they inhabit the transitional biotope from sand to rocks.
 Mainly the part of the sand which is strewn with rocks.

-The males choose a territory at a depth of usually around 6 to 7 meters.
+The males choose a territory at a depth of over 15 meters.
 There they only chase away the conspecific males.
 Young, immature males and females form loose shoals in relatively shallow water at a depth of around 3 metres.

 In the sand, the Aulonocara ethelwynnae searches for crustaceans and insect larvae.

 In the aquarium, they should therefore be fed with live or frozen food (no red mosquito larvae or tubifex).
 They are generally not picky eaters.

 Aulonocaras usually are being kept in a harem of 1 male with 2 or 3 females.
 Make sure you have a sufficiently spacious aquarium where the females can escape the attention of the male.
 Use an aquarium with a minimum length of about 120 centimetres.